-5.54 The existing list of persons exempted from jury service can be found in Annex 1 of this paper.
-The justifications for the various exemptions under section 5 of the Jury Ordinance may be categorised as follows:

-- (a) Where substantial inconvenience to the public may result.
-This may apply to doctors and other professionals whose services are needed for the welfare and health of the public without the interruptions which jury service would cause. - (b) Where undue hardship or extreme inconvenience may be caused to the person.
-This may apply to full time students of any school, or post-secondary or tertiary education institution including any technical institute, industrial training centre or other vocational training institution. - (c) Where the person is involved in the administration of justice, so that unfairness may result or may be perceived to result because: - (i) he can deduce that the accused has a criminal record; - (ii) he is biased either against the prosecution or defence; - (iii) he is by reason of his status or position likely to unduly influence his fellow jurymen; and - (iv) he may not comply with the judge's direction as to the law because of his own knowledge or understanding of it and may influence his fellow jurymen to do the same. - (d) Those for whom jury service is incompatible with their tenets or beliefs. - (e) Those who are conferred consular privileges and immunities such as consuls, vice-consuls, and officers of equivalent status of governments of foreign states, and the spouses and dependent children of such persons. - (f) Those officers whose relationship with the Government of the Hong Kong Special Administrative Region are governed by the national laws listed in Annex III of the Basic Law and promulgated in the Promulgation of National Laws (no 2) 1997, namely, officers employed on full pay in the naval, military or air services as members of the Hong Kong Garrison; and their spouses.
+- 5.77 The existing list of persons exempted from jury service can be found in Annex 2 to this report.
+We suggested in our consultation paper that the justifications for the various exemptions under section 5 of the Jury Ordinance might be categorised as follows: - (a) Where substantial inconvenience to the public may result.
+This might apply to doctors and other professionals whose services are needed for the welfare and health of the public without the interruptions which jury service would cause. - (b) Where undue hardship or extreme inconvenience may be caused to the person.
+This might apply to full time students of any school, or post-secondary or tertiary education institution including any technical institute, industrial training centre or other vocational training institution. - (c) Where the person is involved in the administration of justice, so that unfairness may result or may be perceived to result because: - (i) he can deduce that the accused has a criminal record; - (ii) he is biased either against the prosecution or defence; - (iii) he is by reason of his status or position likely to unduly influence his fellow jurymen; and - (iv) he may not comply with the judge's direction as to the law because of his own knowledge or understanding of it and may influence his fellow jurymen to do the same. - (d) Those for whom jury service is incompatible with their tenets or beliefs. - (e) Those who are conferred consular privileges and immunities such as consuls, vice-consuls, and officers of equivalent status of governments of foreign states, and the spouses and dependent children of such persons. - (f) Those officers whose relationship with the Government of the Hong Kong Special Administrative Region are governed by the national laws listed in Annex III of the Basic Law and promulgated in the Promulgation of National Laws (no 2) 1997, namely, officers employed on full pay in the naval, military or air services as members of the Hong Kong Garrison; and their spouses.

-5.55 The Sub-committee noted the view of Lord Justice Auld in his 2001 Report (the "2001 Report") on Review of Criminal Courts of England and Wales that there should be no categories of person who are exempt as of right from jury service.
+5.78 We noted the view of Lord Justice Auld in his 2001 Review of Criminal Courts of England and Wales ("the Auld report") that there should be no categories of person who are exempt as of right from jury service.
 Instead, persons previously granted automatic exemption should be dealt with (i) by way of a discretionary exemption (upon application to be decided by the court), or (ii) by way of postponement of the period that the applicant is required to serve.
 We also note that these recommendations on jury service were subsequently adopted and enacted in the Criminal Justice Act 2003 in England and Wales.